-Randal S. Stuckwish, a double major in Mathematics and Economics, received the Bethany 2000 Prize.
-Stuckwish is a graduate of Fort Cherry (Pa.)
-High School and resides in McDonald, Pa.
+April M. O’Brien, a senior Communications major, received the Bethany 2000 Prize.
+O’Brien, daughter of Patrick and Lea Ann O’Brien, resides in Columbus, Ohio.
 The Bethany 2000 Prize recognizes the senior who has best demonstrated loyalty and commitment to Bethany College in a wide range of activities over the course of his or her studies.
 The recipient must maintain a GPA of 3.0 or higher and demonstrate the characteristics of enthusiasm, dependability and dedication.

-Lindsay A. Sobotka, a Chemistry major, received the Pittsburgh Bethany College Club Award as Outstanding Junior Woman.
-Sobotka is a graduate of Weir High School (W. Va.) and resides in Weirton, W.Va.
+Alyssa M. Schrecengost, a Business Administration major, received the Pittsburgh Bethany College Club Award as Outstanding Junior Woman.
+Schrecengost, daughter of Tom and Diane Schrecengost, resides in Wexford, Pa.
 The award is based on the qualities of leadership, character, conduct and scholarship.
 The Club, comprised of Bethany alumni in the Pittsburgh area, has placed a plaque in Phillips Hall upon which the names of the winners are engraved.

 In addition to the student awards, The President’s Awards for Excellence in Performance for a member of the Bethany faculty and the staff were also announced.
-Katherine Shelek-Furbee, Professor of Social Work and Chair of the Department of Social Work, received the faculty award.
-Theodore D. Williams, Director of the Physical Plant, received the staff award.
+Dr. Albert “Jay” R. Buckelew, Professor of Biology, received the faculty award.
+Rebecca A. Rose, Director of Communications, received the staff award.

 President Scott D. Miller presided over the Honors Day Convocation with the College’s Honors Committee, chaired by Assistant Professor of History Erich D. Lippman, in charge of arrangements for the event.
-Faculty members serving on the Honors Committee are: Wilfrid Csaplar, Jr., Brooke L. Deal, Anju Ramjee and Janice Garrison Shepherd, and Gary H. Kappel (ex-officio).
+Faculty members serving on the Honors Committee are: Brooke L. Deal, Elizabeth Langemak, Anju Ramjee, Stephanie Tuszynski, Janice Garrison Shepherd, and Gary H. Kappel (ex-officio).

-A list of Departmental and College-wide awards from Bethany’s 170th academic year follows:
+A list of Departmental and College-wide awards from Bethany’s annual Honors Day Convocation:

 Beta Beta Beta Prize